weteam-group/openapi-to-mcpserver/README.md

       method: GET
     responseTemplate:
       prependBody: |
-        # API Response
+        # API Response Information

-        Below is the response from the API.
-Field descriptions:
+        Below is the response from an API call.
+To help you understand the data, I've provided:

+        1. A detailed description of all fields in the response structure
+        2. The complete API response

+        ## Response Structure

-        Content-Type: application/json
+        > Content-Type: application/json

         - **id**: Unique identifier for the pet (Type: integer)
         - **name**: Name of the pet (Type: string)
         - **tag**: Tag of the pet (Type: string)

-        Original response:
+        ## Original Response

   - name: createPets
     description: Create a pet